 Original Broadway Cast, 1938 (Musicraft/Pearl) (3 / 5) The Cradle Will Rock, produced by John Houseman and directed by Orson Welles, was created under the auspices of the WPA’s Federal Theatre Project.
 What was to have been its opening performance at the Maxine Elliott Theatre was blocked by guards who were ordered to close down the controversial show.
 The company and audience then marched to the Venice Theatre on 59th Street, where the premiere took place with the actors performing from the house as composer-lyricist-librettist Marc Blitzstein played a lone piano on a bare stage.
 For two weeks, performances continued without sets and costumes and with solo piano accompaniment.
 When the show reopened six months later for a Broadway run, it was recorded; this may well be considered the first original Broadway cast album ever.
-It includes narration and accompaniment by Blitzstein, and the score sounds like no other.
-Influenced by Brecht-Weill works, Blitzstein turned his classical training toward creating an agitprop piece about the Great Depression.
+It includes narration and accompaniment by composer/lyricist Marc Blitzstein, and the score sounds like no other.
+Heavily influenced by Brecht-Weill works, Blitzstein turned his classical training toward creating an agitprop piece about the Great Depression.
 It offers musical theater songs, protest songs, pastiche numbers, recitative — whatever would engender audience response to the unpleasant truths being revealed.
 The performances on this vivid recording are full of passion.
 Olive Stanton is vulnerable in the historic “Moll’s Song” and later grabs you with “Nickel Under the Foot.”
 As Larry Foreman, Howard Da Silva delivers a powerful “Leaflets,” leading into the title song with an effective mixture of humor and outrage.
 As Ella Hammer, Blanche Collins sings “Joe Worker” with appropriate defeat in her voice.
 Other highlights are “Honolulu” (a spoof of tropical songs), the satirical “Art for Art’s Sake,” and the sarcastic “The Freedom of the Press.”
-The recordings, documents of great historic value, are available on CD in the two-disc Pearl set Marc Blitzstein: Musical Theatre Premieres, which includes the 1941 cast album of No for an Answer (featuring a young Carol Channing) and The “Airborne” Symphony, conducted by Leonard Bernstein. — Jeffrey Dunn
+These recordings, documents of great historic value, are available on CD in the two-disc Pearl set Marc Blitzstein: Musical Theatre Premieres, which includes the 1941 cast album of No for an Answer (featuring a young Carol Channing) and The “Airborne” Symphony, conducted by Leonard Bernstein. — Jeffrey Dunn

 Off-Broadway Cast, 1964 (MGM, 2LPs/no CD) (3 / 5) Two notable aspects of this revival were its superb direction by Howard Da Silva and the contribution of Leonard Bernstein as musical consultant.
 Gershon Kingsley’s piano playing and musical direction are crisp and driving.
 Nancy Andrews, who dominates the first half as Mrs. Mister, rips into her material with gusto and great pipes.
 In the second half, Jerry Orbach as Larry Foreman sings with power and outrage, especially in the title song.
 Also impressive are Gordon B. Clarke, Joe Bova, and Rita Gardner. — J.D.